Observation before interpretation.

 Chapter I — Upload

-Up to thirty seconds of dog or cat, from your phone or camera roll.
+One clear photo of your dog or cat, from your phone or camera roll.
 No app to install.
 Works on every modern browser.

 Chapter II — Context